cmu-sei/juneberry/docs/specs/tuning_configuration_specification.md

 trained for a "trial" using those hyperparameters.

 ## scheduler
-The scheduler is responsible for running trials in the Tuner.
+**Optional:** The scheduler is responsible for running trials in the Tuner.
 A scheduler can cause the early termination of bad trials, pause trials, clone trials, and even potentially alter hyperparameters of a running trial.
 Refer to this [external link](https://docs.ray.io/en/latest/tune/api_docs/schedulers.html) for more information about schedulers, including what schedulers are supported in Ray Tune.